Hyperen0r/OSelector/README.md

 ## For who is this tool ?

-Anyone who want to make an easy navigation menu for a mod containing animations or for his entire data folder.
+* Anyone who want to quickly want to make navigation menu for a mod containing animations or for his entire data folder.

-Anyone who want to make a navigation menu with better names and organization or to tweak an existing one
+* Anyone who want to make a navigation menu with better names and organization or to tweak an existing one .Also everyone can share his file, if he did a menu with better names and organization, like Morra's Poser Pack.
+But the user have to have the animations installed.

-* Mod Users can just launch the tool to have a menu for every or some animations.
-Everyone can share his file, if he did some edit (better names and organization, like Morra's Poser Pack).
+Or the user can load the shared plugin and remove the animations he does not have.

-* Mod Author can add this file to their mod, so when a user has OSA and his mods, he can easily cycle through his animations.
+* Mod Authors can use the tool to generate a poser plugin for theirs animation mod and add it to the package.
+So when a user has OSA and the mod, he can easily cycle through his animations, without using rings.